 Size

 Size is definitely a factor when it comes to buying a new piece of equipment for your home gym.
-One of the most important things to consider when looking for rowing machines is if you need one of the best foldable rowing machines, or if you have enough room to just keep your rower at its full footprint even when it’s not in use.
-The dimensions and folding capabilities sections in our individual reviews should help you with this part of the decision.
+One of the most important things to consider when looking for rowing machines is if you need a compact or foldable profile, or if you have enough room to just keep your rower at its full footprint even when it’s not in use.

 Display